Christian Walker Player Props: Diamondbacks vs. Braves

-The Arizona Diamondbacks and Christian Walker (.343 slugging percentage over his past 10 games, including two homers), battle starter Bryce Elder and the Atlanta Braves at Truist Park, Tuesday at 7:20 PM ET.
+Christian Walker -- .194 average over his past 10 games -- will be in action for the Arizona Diamondbacks against the Atlanta Braves, with Charlie Morton on the mound, on July 19 at 7:20 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Blue Jays.
+In his most recent game, he mashed two homers in his last game (going 3-for-5) against the Braves.

 Christian Walker Game Info & Props vs. the Braves